ADD CONDITION

 Additional Clinical Information

-No further information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experiences.
+The medication is administered orally.
+There are no additional details available regarding laboratory tests, abuse information, patient counseling, or postmarketing experience.

 Drug Information (PDF)